space-buzzer/corona-weekly/week4/README.md

 - 3 x 470Ω resistor
 - Piezo Buzzer
 - 1 x 100Ω resistor
-- 4 x push buttons, preferrably painted in different colors: red, green, blue and yellow
+- 4 x push buttons, preferably painted in different colors: red, green, blue and yellow

 There are many components this time, and the board will be full of cables.